Elias Díaz Player Props: Rockies vs. Cardinals

 Elias Díaz At The Plate

-- Among qualified hitters in MLB, his batting average ranks 34th, his on-base percentage ranks 64th, and he is 71st in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 31st in batting average, 65th in on-base percentage, and 74th in slugging.

-- Diaz has picked up a hit in 60 of 93 games this season, with multiple hits 25 times.

-- Diaz has picked up an RBI in 31.2% of his games this season, with two or more RBI in 15.1% of his games.
-He has also produced three or more runs in four contests.
+- Diaz has had at least one RBI in 31.9% of his games this year (30 of 94), with more than one RBI 15 times (16.0%).
+He has also been responsible for three or more of his team's runs in four contests.

-- He has scored a run in 28 games this season, with multiple runs four times.
+- In 28 of 94 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.